 Tesla has a rather complex history with cryptocurrencies, but Dogecoin is the coin that will always remain come up when discussing the company and its CEO, Elon Musk.

-Will Tesla Accept Dogecoin As Payment?
+Does Tesla Accept Dogecoin For Cars?

 In its latest quarterly report filed to the SEC, Tesla included a section updating the SEC on its digital assets.
 After referencing its purchase of $1.5bn in Bitcoin, Tesla said: